-Telegraphy was all about startups, questionable technology, lawsuits and questionable need.
+Telegraphy was all about startups, questionable technology, lawsuits and uncertain need.

 We get the idea from movies that telegraph operators were supposed to listen to dots and dashes and translate.
 They did that, but not at first.

-The first offices, often in hotels or in the new train stations going up, had a printer that rolled out the Morse code onto a paper tape.
+The first telegraph offices typically were in hotels or in the new train stations going up.
+Each had a printer that rolled out the Morse code onto a paper tape.
 The clerk was supposed to read the tape, translate it and write out the message for delivery to its intended recipient.
-Then he would send the same message back to verify receipt and hand it to a messenger to deliver.
+He’d send the same message back to verify the contents, Then, he handed it to a messenger to deliver.

 After a few months, Anson Ager, the first clerk in the Pittsburgh office, was scrambling to unjam the tape reel as a telegram came in.

 He realized he didn’t need the printed code.
 He could just listen to the tapping and translate it.
 Other clerks throughout the Northeast soon came to the same realization.
-The printers got shunted off to the side.
+Printers got pushed aside.

-In1885, the Pittsburgh Commercial Gazette ran a story on something of importance today: Internet security.
+In1885, the Pittsburgh Commercial Gazette ran a story on something important today: Internet security.